Historical Attractions in the Finger Lakes

 CORNING MUSEUM OF GLASS

 You might wonder, what's the big deal about glass?
-But once you see it for yourself you'll get it.
-Whether it's watching gaffers shape glowing hot globs of glass into something remarkable or it's traveling back 35 centuries through the glass artifacts of different cultures or it's becoming an artist yourself and making your own one-of-kind work of art, the Corning Museum of Glass is the best place on earth to celebrate the wonders of glass.
-Throughout the year, the museum also offers several free themed events called 2300˚ celebrations which include live glassblowing demonstrations, live music, great regional food, and lots of toe-tapping fun.
+But once you see for yourself, you'll get it.
+Whether it's watching professional artists shape glowing hot globs of glass into something remarkable or it's traveling back 35 centuries and exploring glass artifacts of different cultures or it's becoming an artist yourself and making your own one-of-kind work of art, the Corning Museum of Glass is the best place on earth to celebrate the wonders of glass.

 Sometimes visiting a historical museum can get a little old.
 But places like the Heritage Village of the Southern Finger Lakes bring history to life.
-In addition to a collection of historic buildings, including the oldest in Steuben County, the museum has a few special events each year, like Whingblinger, that allow you to not just see what it was like to live a hundred years ago, but to actually do some of the things that were done back then, like hearth cooking and blacksmithing and weaving.
+A collection of historic buildings, including the oldest in Steuben County, the museum complex allows you to not just see what it was like to live a hundred years ago, but to actually do some of the things that were done back then with hearth cooking, blacksmithing, weaving and other demonstrations and occasional workshops.

-Take the free shuttle and you'll find something rather unexpected here in the east – a museum devoted to the west.
 Everything about the Rockwell Museum is cool, from Artemus the Buffalo crashing out the side of the building to the old jail cell inside, from the Remington and Russell Lodge where you can sit back and relax among the artwork to the enormous paintings and contemporary sculptures on the third floor.
-There are backpacks full of interactive fun for kids and even a room where they can dress up and play.
-And adults get to let their hair down at a number of exciting Finger Lakes events throughout the year, like "Music, Margaritas & Sunsets" where you can experience wonderful art, then slip outside and enjoy live music, adult beverages, and sunsets on the third floor terrace.
+There’s interactive fun for kids and even a separate building (Kids Rockwell Art Lab) with interactive art projects inspired by pieces from the museum’s collection.
+Upstate New York’s only Smithsonian Affiliate museum is intimate, accessible (tour in under an hour), and extremely popular with families and art-lovers alike.

 MOTORCYCLES, CARS & PLANES!
 OH MY!

-Sometimes you scratch your head and wonder, "Why didn't I know about this before?"
-The Glenn H Curtiss Museum is the sort of place people visit without always knowing what to expect and leave excited about their discovery.
-In addition to learning about the "fastest man on earth" who also happened to be a brilliant inventor and a daredevil of sorts, you'll find vintage motorcycles, cars and planes.
-There's even a wreathe made entirely of human hair, as well as popular annual exhibits and awesome museum-sponsored events like the annual Seaplane Homecoming on Keuka Lake.
+Sometimes you scratch your head and wonder, “Why didn't I know about this before?”
+The Glenn H Curtiss Museum is the sort of place people tend to visit without knowing what to expect and leave shaking their heads over their discovery.
+In addition to learning about the "fastest man on earth" who also happened to be a brilliant inventor and daredevil of sorts known as the “Father of Naval Aviation,” you'll find a wonderful assortment vintage motorcycles, automobiles planes, and more.

 TRAVELING THROUGH HISTORY

-In addition to planes and automobiles, trains also played a part in our history.
+In addition to planes and automobiles, trains were also an integral part in our history.
 Even though the railroad might not play the role it once did, you can still find places where it's revered.
 The Erie Depot Museum in Hornell contains over 700 artifacts that focus on the Erie Railroad's history and on the people who made it what it was.